Money & Subsidies

 • CDA converts to PSEA at age 13

-• Avoid significant equity exposure close to when you need the money
+• Avoid heavy equity exposure close to when you need the money

-Here is a simple table based on your target and time horizon:
+Here's a simple reference based on your target and time horizon (assuming 5% average return):

-The earlier you start, the less you need to save monthly.
-An 18-year head start versus a 12-year one reduces your monthly commitment by 40%.
+The earlier you start, the less you need each month.
+An 18-year head start versus a 12-year one reduces your monthly commitment by about 40%.

-Starting too late: Every year you delay costs you significantly.
-Starting at birth versus age 6 can mean saving $150/month less for the same goal.
+Starting too late.
+Every year you delay costs you.
+Starting at birth vs age 6 can mean saving $150/month less for the same goal.

-Putting everything in endowment plans: Endowment returns of 2-3% barely beat inflation.
-For a long horizon, you are likely better off with a diversified investment portfolio for at least half your education fund.
+Going all-in on endowment plans.
+Endowment returns of 2-3% barely beat inflation.
+For a long time horizon, put at least half your education fund in diversified investments.

-Not accounting for inflation: Education costs rise 3-5% per year.
-A degree that costs $40,000 today will cost approximately $70,000 in 18 years.
+Ignoring inflation.
+Education costs rise 3-5% per year.
+A degree that costs $40,000 today will cost roughly $70,000 in 18 years.
 Build inflation into your target.

-Over-investing for education: Do not sacrifice your own retirement savings for your child's education fund.
-Your child can take a study loan; you cannot take a retirement loan.
+Sacrificing your own retirement.
+This is the big one.
+Do not drain your retirement savings for your child's education.
+Your child can take a study loan.
+You cannot take a retirement loan.

 Tax Benefits to Remember

-Working Mother's Child Relief (WMCR): The tax savings can be redirected to your child's education fund.
-For a mother earning $80,000/year with one child, WMCR saves approximately $1,800/year in taxes.
+Working Mother's Child Relief (WMCR): The tax savings can be redirected to education.
+A mother earning $80,000/year with one child saves roughly $1,800/year in taxes.

-Supplementary Retirement Scheme (SRS): Not directly for education, but SRS contributions reduce your taxable income, freeing up cash that can go toward education savings.
+Supplementary Retirement Scheme (SRS): Not directly for education, but SRS contributions reduce taxable income, freeing up cash for education savings.

-1. Max out CDA matching (100% guaranteed return) 2.
+1. Max out CDA matching (100% guaranteed return — nothing beats this) 2.
 Start a monthly investment plan ($200+ into a global index fund) 3.
 Build a bond/SSB allocation as the timeline shortens 4.
-Consider endowment only if you need forced savings discipline
+Consider endowment only if you need the forced savings discipline

-Even $200/month from birth, invested wisely, can grow to over $85,000 by age 18.
+Even $200/month from birth, invested wisely, grows to over $85,000 by age 18.
 That covers a full local university degree with room to spare.

 For more on government benefits, see our Baby Bonus and CDA guide.